-We were delighted, if not surprised, by our findings.
+We were pleased, if not surprised, by our findings.
 The compliance level within these 27 portfolio companies was generally high.
 Where relevant, they also had the safety of their employees high on the agenda through dedicated task force teams.
 Many of them had little or no exposure to the region.

-Lerøy Seafood Group has no personnel in these countries, but exports (or rather exported) seafood - primarily salmon - for more than NOK 800 million to Belarus and Ukraine.
-Seafood technology supplier AKVA Group has discontinued all sales to Russian companies after the invasion.
+Lerøy Seafood Group had no personnel in these countries, but exports (or rather exported) seafood - primarily salmon - for more than NOK 800 million to Belarus and Ukraine.
+Seafood technology supplier AKVA Group discontinued all sales to Russian companies after the invasion.

-Our investments in Norwegian industrial and material companies are more affected by the war.
-Elopak has the largest exposure to Russia and Ukraine.
-The company has 180 employees in Russia (St. Petersburg) and another 150 employees in Ukraine (Kiev - Fastiv).
-Management has set up a task force to ensure the safeguard of their employees.
+Our investments in Norwegian industrial and material companies were more affected by the war.
+Elopak had the largest exposure to Russia and Ukraine.
+The company had 180 employees in Russia (St. Petersburg) and another 150 employees in Ukraine (Kiev - Fastiv).
+Management set up a task force to ensure the safeguard of their employees.
 The financial impact is through one leased factory in Russia and a wholly owned factory in Ukraine.
-Operating profit is estimated to be reduced by almost 9 million euros.
+Operating profit was estimated to be reduced by almost 9 million euros.

-Yara has few employees in Ukraine and these employees are safeguarded.
-However, the company is a large customer of Belarus Kali, which they decided to cut from their supply chain before the war.
-This is an issue that we have raised and discussed with the company on previous occasions.
-Yara is also a customer of Uralkali, a Russian producer, that now will be excluded.
-We have engaged with the company on the sourcing matter.
+Yara had few employees in Ukraine and these employees were safeguarded.
+However, the company was a large customer of Belarus Kali, which they decided to cut from their supply chain before the war.
+This is an issue that we raised and discussed with the company on previous occasions.
+Yara was also a customer of Uralkali, a Russian producer, that now would be excluded.
+We had engaged with the company on the sourcing matter.